PankajDh/terraform-demo/index.md

 ***

-We will be creating some basic AWS infra to learn basic terraform Follow all the steps and if you have any doubt you can reach out to Pankaj, Ayush, Himanshu or Aman
+We will be creating some basic AWS infra to learn basic terraform Follow all the steps and if you have any doubt you can reach out to me

 ### Prerequisites